+Maintaining cybersecurity while working from home is difficult but essential.
 Do you have a development team that works remotely?
-It can be scary to think about all the confidential data that gets passed between various locations with distributed teams.
+It can be scary to think about all the confidential data that is left vulnerable through distributed teams.

 If your company is working with sensitive data, has a large user database, or is involved in financial operations, you should pay extra attention to ensure your security measures are properly in place.

-Keeping information safe while everyone is working in the same office is easier than working with distributed remote employee networks, where you face threats from unprotected home and public network access.
+Keeping information safe while everyone is working in the same office is easier than working with distributed remote employee networks.
+With work from home jobs, cybersecurity threats stem from unprotected home and public network access.

 Endpoint security is another factor influencing data breaches.
 This includes updating operating systems and software, using anti-virus programs, and network firewalls.

-Once you know that there are threats out there and what can compromise the cybersecurity, you can make sure that risks are minimized and possible problems are prevented.
+Forewarned is forearmed.
+Once you know that there are threats out there that can compromise cybersecurity when you work from home, you can make sure that risks are minimized.

 You can’t totally eliminate the possibility of a cyberattack, but you can do your best to reduce the likelihood of it happening.